fetis/30-seconds-of-angular/snippets/window-dependency-injection.md

 ---
-title: How to inject Window object
+title: How to inject Location object of Window
-author: fetis26
+author: Sergey Fetiskin
 level: intermediate

 tags: